 - to know the reactivity of the heterocycles tackled during the course and, for each class of compounds, to understand the regioselectivity issue of the different reactions;

 - to be able to analyze the chemical behavior of the heterocycles in the presence of given reactants;

 - to know the acid-base behavior and the tautomeric equilibria (when present) of the heterocycles tackled during the course, and to be able to order different heterocycles based on scales of reactivity and basicity/acidity;

 - to be able to apply the acquired knowledge in analysis and solution of simple exercizes of synthesis and retrosynthesis.

 It is necessary to have knowledge of organic chemistry.
-To access the final examination the student must have passed the Organic Chemistry I exam (for CFT students) or Chemistry (for students in Pharmacy).
+To access the final examination, the student must have passed the Organic Chemistry I exam (for CFT students) or Chemistry (for Pharmacy students).

-The course mainly describes aromatic heterocycles, in particular five- and six-membered monocyclic and bicyclic systems, focusing on the following aspects: nomenclature, struture, physical-chemical properties, tautomerism, main syntheses and reactivity.
+The course mainly describes aromatic heterocycles, in particular five- and six-membered monocyclic and bicyclic systems, focusing on the following aspects: nomenclature, structure, physical-chemical properties, tautomerism, main syntheses and reactivity.

 Particular attention will be paid to bioactive compounds and heterocyclic drugs.